 South Carolina: Congaree National Park

 Discover 25 miles of hiking trails and a 2.4-mile boardwalk at Congaree National Park.
 For a change of pace, observe the forest from the vantage of the water by paddling down marked water trails in your canoe or kayak.
-For a more adrenaline-filled adventure, take one of these trips.

 South Dakota: Minuteman Missile National Historic Site